FOREX-Trade talk optimism fuels gains in Aussie, yuan

 * Sterling gains on Brexit hopes, near one-week highs

-* Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh (Adds details, updates with latest prices)
+* Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh (Adds details, updates prices)

 By Tommy Wilkes

-LONDON, April 3 (Reuters) - Australia’s dollar and the Chinese yuan gained on Wednesday on hopes for an agreement between Beijing and Washington to end their trade conflict.
+LONDON, April 3 (Reuters) - Australia’s dollar and the Chinese yuan gained on Wednesday on hopes for an agreement between Beijing and Washington to end their trade conflict, while the euro rebounded as a rally in risk assets dented demand for dollars.

 Reports of progress in trade talks between the United States and China, as well as reassuring factory activity data from both countries, has supported markets in recent days and sent Asian stocks to seven-month highs.